 - For some reason, in a lot of places in Europe you can only purchase this in optical shops.
 So if you wear contact lenses, sometimes it can be hard to find solution if you forget it.

-While it may not seem like much, this backpacking Europe packing list should be enough to sustain you through any long-term trip.
-I would advise only to include clothing with neutral colours as this allows you to mix and match outfits and avoid wearing the same combination every day — if this is something bothers you.
+While it may not seem like much, this backpacking Europe packing list should be enough to sustain you through any long-term trip!

-Obviously, there is always room for flexibility in any backpacking Europe packing list.
+Obviously, there is always room for flexibility when packing for backpacking Europe.
 However, I would always advise packing on the lighter side and trying to avoid letting your pack weigh over 15 kilos.
 This is altogether just more comfortable.
 Remember as well, that if you forget anything you are almost always able to purchase it on the road, often at a cheaper price than at home!

 Have you put together a backpacking Europe packing list?
 Anything that you can’t travel without?
 Let us know in the comments!